deanc/ghostty-ruska-theme/README.md

 # Ruska GhostTTY theme

-Ruska
+> `Ruska`
+>
-: Finnish word for the phenomenon of autumn foliage, where leaves on trees and plants change color
+> Finnish word for the phenomenon of autumn foliage, where leaves on trees and plants change color

 # Screenshot